“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Just a second—no.”

-“When he does, tell him to tell Stahler to tell Taylor to find my key and bring it to zone conference.”
+“When he does, tell him to tell Stahler to tell Taylor to bring my church key to zone conference.”

 “Will do.”